aerospike/backup-go/cmd/asbackup/readme.md

       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, its set to total-timeout.
 If both are 0, there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -o, --output-file string                     Backup to a single backup file.
 Use - for stdout.
 Required, unless -d or -e is used.
+  -q, --output-file-prefix string              When using directory parameter, prepend a prefix to the names of the generated files.
   -r, --remove-files                           Remove existing backup file (-o) or files (-d).
   -F, --file-limit int                         Rotate backup files, when their size crosses the given
                                                value (in bytes) Only used when backing up to a Directory.
   -D, --after-digest string                    Backup records after record digest in record's partition plus all succeeding
                                                partitions.
 Used to resume backup with last record received from previous incomplete backup.
                                                This argument is mutually exclusive to partition-list.
                                                Format: base64 encoded string
                                                Example: EjRWeJq83vEjRRI0VniavN7xI0U=

   -a, --modified-before string                 <YYYY-MM-DD_HH:MM:SS>
                                                Perform an incremental backup; only include records that changed after the given date and time.
 The system's local timezone applies.
 If only HH:MM:SS is specified, then today's date is assumed as the date.
 If only YYYY-MM-DD is specified, then 00:00:00 (midnight) is assumed as the time.

   -b, --modified-after string                  <YYYY-MM-DD_HH:MM:SS>
                                                Only include records that last changed before the given date and time.
 May combined with --modified-after to specify a range.
   -M, --max-records int                        The number of records approximately to back up.
 0 - all records -x, --no-bins                                Do not include bin data in the backup.
       --sleep-between-retries int              The amount of milliseconds to sleep between retries. (default 5) -f, --filter-exp string                      Base64 encoded expression.
 Use the encoded filter expression in each scan call, which can be used to do a partial backup.
 The expression to be used can be base64 encoded through any client.
 This argument is mutually exclusive with multi-set backup.

       --parallel-nodes                         Specifies how to perform scan.
 If set to true, we launch parallel workers for nodes;
                                                otherwise workers run in parallel for partitions.
       --remove-artifacts                       Remove existing backup file (-o) or files (-d) without performing a backup.
   -C, --compact                                Do not apply base-64 encoding to BLOBs; results in smaller backup files.
   -l, --node-list string                       <IP addr 1>:<port 1>[,<IP addr 2>:<port 2>[,...]]
                                                <IP addr 1>:<TLS_NAME 1>:<port 1>[,<IP addr 2>:<TLS_NAME 2>:<port 2>[,...]]
                                                Backup the given cluster nodes only.
                                                The job is parallelized by number of nodes unless --parallel is set less than nodes number.
                                                This argument is mutually exclusive to partition-list/after-digest arguments.
                                                Default: backup all nodes in the cluster --no-ttl-only                            Only include records that have no ttl set (persistent records).
       --prefer-racks string                    <rack id 1>[,<rack id 2>[,...]]
                                                A list of Aerospike Server rack IDs to prefer when reading records for a backup.
   -X, --partition-list string                  List of partitions <filter[,<filter>[...]]> to back up.
 Partition filters can be ranges,
                                                individual partitions, or records after a specific digest within a single partition.
                                                This argument is mutually exclusive to after-digest.
                                                Filter: <begin partition>[-<partition count>]|<digest>
                                                begin partition: 0-4095
                                                partition count: 1-4096 Default: 1
                                                digest: base64 encoded string
                                                Examples: 0-1000, 1000-1000, 2222, EjRWeJq83vEjRRI0VniavN7xI0U=
                                                Default: 0-4096 (all partitions)

   -e, --estimate                               Estimate the backed-up record size from a random sample of
                                                10,000 (default) records at 99.9999%% confidence.
                                                It ignores any filter:  filter-exp, node-list, modified-after, modified-before, no-ttl-only, after-digest, partition-list.
                                                It calculates estimate size of full backup.
-      --estimate-samples int        The number of samples to take when running a backup estimate. (default 10000)
+      --estimate-samples int                   The number of samples to take when running a backup estimate. (default 10000) -c, --continue string                        Resumes an interrupted/failed backup from where it was left off, given the .state file that was generated from the interrupted/failed run.
+      --state-file-dst <namespace>.asb.state   Either a path with a file name or a directory in which the backup state file will be placed if the backup is interrupted/fails.
+If a path with a file name is used, that exact path is where the backup file will be placed.
+If a directory is given, the backup state will be placed in the directory with name <namespace>.asb.state, or `<prefix>.asb.state` if `--output-file-prefix` is given.
+      --state-file-dump-duration int           Intervals in milliseconds, how often dump state file to disk. (default 10000) --scan-page-size int                     How many records will be read on one iteration for continuation backup.
+                                               Affects size if overlap on resuming backup after an error.
+                                               Is used only with --state-file-dst or --continue. (default 10000)

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.